rust-lang/book/second-edition/src/ch01-03-how-rust-is-made-and-nightly-rust.md

 At the same time, the upgrade should bring you new features, less bugs, and faster compile times.

-## Choo, choo!
-Release channels and riding the trains
+### Choo, Choo!
+Release Channels and Riding the Trains

 Rust development operates on a *train schedule*.
 That is, all development is done on the `master` branch of the Rust repository, and releases follow "the